laiaga/owasp-zap/README.md

+This is a fork of [NHSBSA/owasp-zap](https://github.com/nhsbsa/owasp-zap) All I have doneis change the parent image, from wasp/zap2docker-weekly to wasp/zap2docker-stable Here is the original README :

 # NHSBSA Docker Build Files: owasp-zap

 This docker file is basically a wrapper of `owasp/zap2docker-weekly`.
 For more information about the upstream images, see this wiki entry: